usnavy/Navy-Design-Guide/imagery.md

 ### Light

 Natural light sources ensure images have an authentic, unembellished look.
 The composition and narrative is integrated in the lighting situation and is not artificially highlighted.
-Light and Shade creates accents in the atmospheric perspective while it can still be used as stylistic devices to tell stories or support ideas.
+Light and shade creates accents in the atmospheric perspective while it can still be used as stylistic devices to tell stories or support ideas.

 ![Light Example 1](http://www.navy.mil/management/photodb/photos/180423-N-FN963-0145.JPG "Light Example 1")
 ![Light Example 2](http://www.navy.mil/management/photodb/photos/180425-N-NK192-2077.JPG "Light Example 2")